Adroit007/alx-pre_course/README.md

-this is the main README for the alx-pre_course repository. updated
+"the main README for the alx-pre_course repository!"